chunky-dev/docs/ChunkyDocs/docs/getting_started/index.md

 If the launcher does not download the latest version or new snapshots, check the "Update Site" in the "Advanced Settings" panel.
 The URL changed with Chunky 2.1, so make sure it is set to `https://chunkyupdate.lemaik.de/`.
 If you have used Chunky 1.x, it may still be set to llbit's update site.
 You can keep using that if you want to use Chunky 1.4.5[^2].

-If you get an `unchecked exception` caused by `java.lang.NoClassDefFoundError: javafx/application/Application` when launching Chunky Launcher use `java --module-path path\to\javafx\lib --add-modules javafx.controls,javafx.fxml -jar path\to\ChunkyLauncher.jar` to launch Chunky Launcher.
-If you get this exception when clicking "Launch" in the Chunky Launcher, double check the `Java Options` field under `Advanced` is populated by `--module-path path\to\javafx\lib --add-modules javafx.controls,javafx.fxml`.
+If you get an `unchecked exception` caused by `java.lang.NoClassDefFoundError: javafx/application/Application` when launching Chunky Launcher use `java --module-path "path\to\javafx\lib" --add-modules javafx.controls,javafx.fxml -jar "path\to\ChunkyLauncher.jar"` to launch Chunky Launcher.
+If you get this exception when clicking "Launch" in the Chunky Launcher, double check the `Java Options` field under `Advanced` is populated by `--module-path "path\to\javafx\lib" --add-modules javafx.controls,javafx.fxml`[^3].
 This field should automatically be populated.

 [^2]: As of Chunky 2.4.0, which supports Minecraft 1.2.1 (i.e. pre-flattening worlds), you probably don't need the old version anymore.

+[^3]: Important note that quotation marks `" "` need to be included surrounding any file paths to ensure that special characters like a hyphen, `-`, space, ` `, etc. do not cause issues.

 --8<-- "includes/abbreviations.md"